Adjusting SEO for a Knowledge Base: Optimize Your Articles in 5 Steps

 When your brand ranks in the top results of the SERPs for a knowledge base search, it shows target customers that your brand is:

 This way, customers can also discover your brand through general inquiries, niches, services, or product-related searches.
 Search engine optimization also attracts the right traffic, helping you generate new customers and gain the loyalty of existing clientele.

 According to McKinsey, employees spend 20% to 28% of their time sorting emails, including customer queries and internal information.

-Having a knowledge base and improving its SEO helps your company organize its messages and information, empowering employees and customers to search and access what they need at any time quickly.
+Having a knowledge base and improving its online performance helps your company organize its messages and information, empowering employees and customers to search and access what they need at any time quickly.

 That reduces your team’s workload in two ways:

 - Administrative executives will not have to comb through a sea of files and emails

 - Customer support agents will have ample time to respond to fewer queries